 If you have been turned down for a bank account, there are several options you can consider instead.
 These include:

 Getting a basic bank account.
-These have most of the same features as a normal current account apart from an overdraft.
-They are easier to get because banks do not need to check your credit record when you apply for a basic account.
+These have most of the same features as a normal current account apart from a chequebook and overdraft.
+They are easier to get because banks don’t need to check your credit record when you apply for a basic account

 A basic bank account only offers you the most rudimentary banking services.
 You can have your wages, cheques or cash paid into the account, and you can also use it to pay bills and direct debits.